anchorskov/this-is-us/content/podcast.md

         cursor: pointer;
       "
     >
-      Visit This Is US on Substack
+      Visit Substack
     </button>
   </div>
 {{< /rawhtml >}}

-## Listen on this page
+## Featured Episodes

-Play the JR Riggins interview directly below.
+Browse our latest episodes below and listen directly on this page.

-## JR Riggins Interview - December 13, 2025
+## JR Riggins Interview - December 14, 2025

-Listen to the full interview below.
+A conversation with Representative JR Riggins about community engagement, policy, and the work behind the scenes.

 ### Part 1: Entering the House and Facing Real Issues